Ayeager78/TradeMaster/README.md

 -  I welcome any and all ideas on ways I can improve any code you see.
 Contact me at ayeager78@gmail.com

 -  Just in the event I stumble upon something genius..... ***** All code in this repository is intended for me and this application.
-Using any of this code without my explicit consent (ayeager78@gmail.com) is forbidden.  *****
+Using any of this code without my explicit consent (ayeager78 @ gmail. com) is forbidden.  *****

+- Project Modules
+    - Employee Management
+        - Crew/Team Management and Tracking
+    - Customer Management
+    - Asset Management
+    - Job / Work Order Management (Scheduling & History)
+    - Scheduling
+    - Service Pricing & billing - that supports Flat Rate as well as T&M
+    - New construction & remodel Job Estimating
+    - Material Handling (warehousing & tracking, purchasing)
+    - Accounting

 Thanks!!!

 Tools I intend to use at this time.
 05-15-13 and that I add at a later time.

     SQL Sever
         - Express 2012 - for local (all will be local for now)
-        - Developer edition 2012 for later remote hosted DB Python 2.7x
+        - Developer/Enterprise? edition 2012 for later remote hosted DB
+    Python 3.3x with the following module dependencies.
-        - PyQt4 and Qt Creator 4x
+        - PyQt4

+--7/25/2011
+    Added a rough draft of the database plan.
+It is not fully complete.